-Transcendence was a rare experience for me as it was told from the male 1st person POV, which worked to add a sense of confusion.
+Shay Savage’s Transcendence was a rare experience for me as it was told from a rare (for me) male 1st-person-POV, which worked to add a sense of confusion.
 A young girl is propelled back in time and we have to put the pieces together to figure out what’s going on.

 What can I say?
 Sometimes a story appeals beyond all rationalization and reason.
 I loved this one.